ericseppanen/proc_macro_abc/README.md

 There are many subtle hazards to think about when emitting code from a macro:
 - Traits, types, etc. may not be imported, or may be overriden or renamed.
 The most common example is that many modules define a `Result` type.
 If you need to refer to `Result` in a macro output, use `::std::result::Result`.
 If a symbol needs to be imported, do it in a context that won't leak to the outside.
 - Conflicting names may exist in the same scope.
-If you need to emit helper functions or data structures, obfuscate the names.
+If you need to emit helper functions or data structures, you may need to obfuscate the names or find a way to conceal your symbols in a local scope.
 - If returning an expression, the surrounding context may result in different evaluation than expected.
-- Inputs may not be what you expect (e.g. you may expect `Foo` but the user specifies `::mylib::amod::Foo<'a, Vec<&'static str>>).
+- Inputs may not be what you expect (e.g. you may expect `Foo` but the user specifies `::mylib::amod::Foo<'a, Vec<&'static str>>`).
 It may take extra work to determine all of the possible valid inputs and emit the correct outputs.
-- There are many lints that may be triggered by macro outputs: unused code, wrong-case identifiers (camel case, snake case, etc.)
+- There are many lints that may be triggered by macro outputs: unused code, wrong-case identifiers (camel case, snake case, etc.) You may want to disable some lints in the emitted code.

 #### Debugging macros

 Debugging macros can be an adventure.
 The experience is nowhere near as polished as developing regular Rust code.
 In general, more patience and much more careful coding will be required.

-To see the code produces by a macro, you can use [`cargo-expand`].
+To see the code produces by a macro, you can use [cargo-expand].
 It can be interesting to run this against more well-established macro crates (e.g. `serde`)-- there are some useful tricks that can be learned this way.

 Macros can print to stdout/stderr.
 It may be a little strange to see the compiler chattering at you while building, but a few strategic `dbg!(my_syn_node)` placements can be really helpful.